-Teenage Relationship Abuse - Relationship abuse can take place at any age, and describes unacceptable behaviour between two people who are in a relationship.
-It can take place in relationships of any sexual orientation and the victim and abuser can be any sexual orientation.
+Teenage Relationship Abuse - Relationship abuse can take place at any age and describes unacceptable behaviour between two people who are in a relationship.

 Research has shown that teenagers do not always understand what may constitute abusive and controlling behaviours, e.g. checking someone's 'phone, telling them what to wear, who they can/can't see or speak to or coercing them to engage in activities they are not comfortable with.
 The government campaign "disrespect nobody" provides other examples of abusive behaviour within a relationship.

 This lack of understanding can lead to these abusive behaviours feeling 'normal' and therefore left unchallenged, as they are not recognised as being abusive.